chauxvive/100-days-of-code/log.md

 **Today's Progress**:
 * read up on free SSL options, requested free SSL certs for all my sites
 * watched: Duolingo documentary.
-Totally amazing.
 * pocast- finished JS party - graphy ql.
 Definitely piqued my interest in it and suddenly it's everywhere.
 * started my WP child theme for Lighthouse Child that's got better responsive styles.

+**June 17th worth - last makeup day (4:30-5:30++)**
+* continued work to figure out what isn't working with Child theme.
+I should really start developing WP locally, especially on a project like this.
+I know how, I just haven't been doing it.
+* reinstall 7-zip.
+Hurray open source!
+Also Malwarebytes.
+* signed up and started watching JavaScript30
+* Bluehost support time (really not liking much of what I'm reading about BH)
+* Extremely excited to have figured out my permissions error in creating a VMware machine on my own after endless tutorials and reading.
+So incredibly satisfying.

 **Thoughts**: Excited about the stuff I'm learning again, thank god.
 I had to take a mini break from FCC.
 I REALLY like seeing the stories of people building cool things and using code and technology to make a meaningful difference.
 FluentU has been helping me refresh my spanish.
-We leave a week from tomorrow and honestly I'm freaked out about getting stuff done meanwhile.
+We leave a week from tomorrow and honestly I'm freaked out about getting things done before we go... plus, it may be childish, but Mexico is the most non-first-world place we've been to and we're not staying on the beaten path in a resort.
+I keep telling myself people like us (and even less prepared) go to Tulum all the time- but I probably won't believe it until I go and see for myself.
+As much as I love traveling, I often get anxious before we go!
+* Having trouble getting the full parent styles to pull over into my new child theme.
+Lots of investigating to do on why that's not working (probably has to do with bootstrap?) but this is definitely a start.
+Meanwhile, last night, in doing some research for this, I realized there are a ton of mysterious ftp account requests on my Bluehost which means the injection attack I was having so much trouble with probably came from the Bluehost side NOT from wordpress.
+That is both encouraging and enraging, but will help me prevent further attacks.
+Better change my password as well.
+* Update: turns out I had two spurious users.
+* Wow, covered an incredible amount of ground today, even with a migraine!
+Very pleased at how much I got done/figured out.
+AND I'm fully caught up with hours and then some.

 **Links to work:**
 1. [Free Code Camp](https://www.freecodecamp.org/portfolio/chauxvive)